fortunejs/fortune/lib/README.md

 The goal of the dispatcher is to dynamically dispatch functions that mutate state based on the request.

 It runs a series of middleware functions that mutate state, the `context` object, until the end of the request is reached, and returns the `response` key of the `context`.

+The dispatcher subclasses `EventEmitter` and emits a `change` event whenever a request that modifies records is completed.

 ## Schema